ErdajtSopjani/SpaceShooter/README.md

 # SpaceShooter
-A PvP shooter game based in outer space made with python
+A PvP shooter game based on outer space made with python

 # REQUIREMENTS